sayugithubin/Expense-tracker/README.md

 CSS / Tailwind / Material-UI (choose one)

-Backend:

-Node.js

-Express.js

-MongoDB (with Mongoose)
+Backend / Database:

-JWT Authentication
+Firebase Authentication

+Firebase Firestore Database

 Other Tools:

 Git & GitHub

-Postman (for API testing)
+Postman (for API testing if needed)

 ## Usage

-Sign up or log in as a user.
+Sign up or log in with Firebase Authentication.

 Add income and expense transactions with category and amount.

 View summary and charts for spending insights.

 Edit or delete transactions as needed.

 ## Contributing